-Despite a failed Kickstarter campaign, Komodo Technologies is still planning to launch its compression sleeve that uses electrocardiogram (ECG) technology to monitor heart rate activity.
+Despite a failed Kickstarter campaign, Komodo Technologies still found a way to launch its compression sleeve that uses electrocardiogram (ECG) technology to monitor heart rate activity.

-Aside from offering accurate heart rate data, it'll offer monitor sleep, workout intensity and is available in two different models.
+Aside from offering accurate heart rate data, it monitor sleep, workout intensity and is available in two different models.
 It also has sensors on board to monitor body temperature, air quality and UV rays.